-The psyker musters the power of his mind and then launches it into the enemy's brain, overloading his senses and nervous system.
+The psyker musters the power of his mind and then launches into the enemy's brain, overloading his senses and nerver system.
 Psychic shriek is a ranged power.
-The enemy must take a Willpower test.
-If he fails, he is stunned for one turn for every 10% (or part) that he fails by.
-If he rolls more than double his Willpower then he collapses and become a casualty.
+The enemy must that a Willpower test.
+If he fails, he is stunned for one turn for even 10% (or part) that he fails by.
+If he rolls more than double he Willpower then he collapses and become a casualty.